gerritnowald/budget_book/README.md

 Also the balance over time is updated.

 Alternatively, they can also be read from an exported csv file.
-To adapt the csv import code example, `budget_book/test_import_transactions.ipynb` can be used in the interactive Jupyter environment.
+A code example is provided in `budget_book/test_import_transactions.ipynb`, which can be adapted in the interactive Jupyter environment.
-The final code can be inserted into the function `def transactions_CSV` in `budget_book/transaction_importer.py`.
+The final code can then be inserted into the function `def transactions_CSV()` in `budget_book/transaction_importer.py`.

 ### categorization

-Calling
 ```
 python transaction_categorizer.py
 ```